Making people symmetrical since 11/1/11

 AdNews Cover for Experiential Theme Issue, 2021

-We were approached by Ad Agency Howatson&Co to create the cover for AdNews March edition on the topic Experiential Marketing, for an article about the state of play with in the Experiential space presently.
+I was approached by Ad Agency Howatson&Co to create the cover for AdNews March edition on the topic Experiential Marketing, for an article about the state of play with in the Experiential space presently.

 The front cover of the magazine was to trigger a Web based Augmented Reality weblink.